Genovese crime family Springfield faction: 1950s to 1980s

+1990s to 2000s

 In 1990, Bruno was at the center of a controversy that many believe cut short the career of longtime Hampden County District Attorney Matthew Ryan Jr. when a top aide accused the DA of being soft on mobsters like Bruno.
 Ryan, a frequent racquetball partner of Bruno's, denied the allegations but retired that year.

 In 1991, Bruno was charged with attempted murder in a gang-related shooting in Agawam, Massachusetts, but later acquitted in 1994.
 Prosecutors claimed that Bruno and co-defendant John J. "Jake" Nettis shot convicted bookmaker Joseph Maruca in a barn owned by Bruno's brother Frank.
 State prosecutors used reformed Philadelphia crime family hitman Phil Leonetti as a government witness.
 Nettis was convicted and received a nine- to ten-year state prison sentence.

 In 1993, Vito Ricciardi, a Springfield barber, shot at Bruno twice, but missing, outside the Society of Our Lady of Mount Carmel Club in Springfield over an unpaid debt.

 In 1996, Bruno and Francesco J. "Skyball" Scibelli were sentenced to 15 months in prison for illegal gambling.
-Also charged was son Anthony Bruno, a made member of the Genovese crime family.
+Also charged was son Anthony Bruno.
 The hit man was sentenced to 10 years for attempted murder, racketeering, money laundering, and intimidating a witness.

 On November 23, 2003, after having dinner with his family Adolfo Bruno drove to the Society of Our Lady of Mount Carmel Club to play the Italian card game briscola.
 After leaving the club, he was shot five times and killed in the parking lot.
 After the murder of Bruno, Anthony "Bingy" Arillotta took over the Springfield faction.

+In 2004, Frankie Roche, a fringe player in Springfield rackets, was arrested in Tampa, Florida as the suspected shooter.
+Roche pled guilty in 2008 and was sentenced to nearly 14 years in prison.